 Travelling the Golden Triangle?
 Here is my beginners guide to Delhi

 Taj Mahal sunset on the opposite side of the River Yamuna

 Across the water is the Mehtab Bagh and Mughal Gardens, for just 100 Rupees you can sit on a wall while the sun goes down alongside the Taj Mahal.
 It can be busy but nowhere near as busy as inside the grounds and I thoroughly recommend taking in this view from this vantage point as well.
 On this side, we were told to watch our bags extremely closely for pickpockets.

 Another option is watching the sunrise, Taj Mahal is the perfect place to start your day

 I will not lie, I was slightly worried the Taj Mahal would not live up to the hype but for me it really did.
 There are not many places I have visited where I have actually gasped on arrival, the Taj Mahal is every bit as beautiful as it is in photos, take your time and take in every little detail and try to keep in mind the story of why this wonder of the world was built in the first place.

 I hope you have found these tips for visiting the Taj Mahal helpful, it is truly a once in a lifetime experience.
-It is important to plan well to ensure you have the best experience when visiting one of the wonders of the world.
+It is important to plan well to ensure you have the best experience when visiting the Taj Mahal, one of the wonders of the world.

 Please note this post may contain affiliate links, meaning I get a small commission if you book through them.
 This small commission keeps me travelling and this site going, but booking through these links is at no extra cost to you.
 All affiliate links are only to brands, products and companies I personally use and trust myself, and therefore I am happy to recommend them to my readers.